Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 Limitations

-Rule-based systems had serious drawbacks:
+Rule-based systems had some problems:

-• They could not learn from data.
+- They could not learn from data on their own.

 3. The AI Winter (1970s–1980s)